Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

 First, let’s step through the tutorial.

-Before we create any forms, it’s important to turn on GDPR enhancements in WPForms.
-When we turn these enhancements on, it’ll also enable the GDPR agreement form field.
+Before we create any forms, we first need to turn on GDPR enhancements in WPForms.
+When we turn these enhancements on, the GDPR Agreement field will become available in the form builder.

 To start, go to WPForms » Settings.
 You should see the General tab is open.

-Scroll down and click the GDPR Enhancements checkbox.
+Scroll down and click the GDPR Enhancements toggle button.

 When you click the checkbox, you’ll notice that 2 new options appear underneath.